 A BDP forum seminar, and possibly other courses that offer a broad foundation on which to build your knowledge of the topic.

 Research, internship, or creative project experiences that connect your BDP topic to your major and your career goals.
-To read spotlights of other students’ experiences, and see some of the research and internship experiences other students in your BDP have had, go to the Connecting Experiences Resources page.
+Visit our student profiles to read about some of the Connecting Experiences BDP students have completed.

 Courses in a Strand